owncast/owncast.github.io/content/docs/sslproxies/_index.md

 You can use any method you like to add SSL support but there are some popular options we've seen work well with people.
 If you have any specific questions or would like to make suggestions on configurations or other setups [let us know](/contact).

+## Inherit display name from reverse proxy

+Owncast usually assigns a random display name when new users are joining the chat.
+Upstream reverse proxies can influence this behavior by setting a `X-Forwarded-User` HTTP header.
+This header will be used instead of a random name to derive a user's display name.
+A user will still be able to change it's own display name to any desired value.

 ## Suggested

 If you have no requirement to use other options else it is suggested you install [Caddy](caddy/) as it can be installed quickly and easily.